When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 \subsubsection{Stopping Criterion Techniques}

 Previous techniques balanced tasks either by finding a combination of the task weights or through gradient manipulation to prevent destructive learning.
 However, these techniques globally penalise some tasks over others by constraining certain parameters in the objective space.
-Therefore, \cite{task-wise-early-stopping}, as part of their solution leveraging multiple auxiliary tasks to perform facial landmark detection, proposes a task-wise early stopping strategy.
+Therefore, \citet{task-wise-early-stopping}, as part of their solution leveraging multiple auxiliary tasks to perform facial landmark detection, propose a task-wise early stopping strategy.
 The intuition is that once a task starts to overfit a dataset, it will harm the main task as it will force the optimisation to be stuck in a non-global optimum.
 Hence, a task is stopped if its performance, measured as the product between the training error tendency, noted as $L_{tr}$ and the generalisation error \textit{w.r.t} $L_{tr}$, noted as $L_{val}$, has not exceeded a certain threshold $\epsilon$.
 Formally, a training error rate $E_{tr}$ is calculated over a patience epoch length $k$ \textit{w.r.t} a current epoch $t$.
-Intuitively, the smaller $E_{tr}$, the greater the signal to continue the training for the task as the training loss substantially drops over the period of time $k$ as shown in \cref{eq:early-stopping-tr}:
+Intuitively, the smaller $E_{tr}$, the greater the signal to continue the training for the task as the training loss substantially drops over the period of time $k$ as:

 where $med$ represents the median operation.
-Similarly, $E_{val}$ measures the overfitting w.r.t $L_{tr}$. \cite{task-wise-early-stopping} defines $\lambda$ as an additional learnable parameter to measure the importance of the task's loss.
-This process is shown in \cref{eq:early-stopping-val}. \\
+Similarly, $E_{val}$ measures the overfitting w.r.t $L_{tr}$. \citet{task-wise-early-stopping} define $\lambda$ as an additional learnable parameter to measure the importance of the task's loss.
+This process is shown in \cref{eq:early-stopping-val} below: \\

 Overall, if $E_{tr} \cdot E_{val} > \epsilon$, the stopping criterion is met.